Upholstery Cleaning Decoded

-Fabrics that have absorbed a season's worth (or longer) of dirt, body oil, and germs need a bath to get them ready for another season of entertaining - and for that close inspection from visiting friends and family.
+A guide to deciphering upholstery cleaning codes.
+Fabrics that have absorbed a season's worth (or longer) of dirt, body oil, and germs need a bath to prepare them for another season of entertaining - and for that close inspection from visiting friends and family.

 Before you begin, locate the manufacturer's upholstery cleaning tag on the sofa cushions or chair.
 Check the label's recommended cleaning method.

-Much like clothes care labels with symbols that communicate washing and drying instructions, upholstery cleaning has its own code.
-One that is often hard to decipher.
-If your upholstered furniture doesn't have a code, test a cleaner on a hidden spot first.
+Similar to clothes care labels with symbols communicating washing and drying instructions, upholstery cleaning has its own code.

-Here's how to decipher what you're likely to see on your upholstery care labels:
+Here's how to decipher what you'll find on an upholstery care label:

 O = Clean with cold water because the upholstery is made from organic materials.

-S = Clean with a mild water-free dry-cleaning solvent.
-Use just a little solvent, and make sure you have plenty of ventilation.
+S = Clean with a mild, water-free, dry-cleaning solvent.
+Use just a little solvent, and ensure you have plenty of ventilation.
 Do not use water or water-based products on this item.

-WS = You can use a dry-cleaning solvent, the foam of a mild detergent, or upholstery shampoo.
+WS = You can use a dry-cleaning solvent, mild detergent foam, or upholstery shampoo.

 X = Don't clean it yourself.
 You can, however, vacuum or brush off surface grime.
 Hire a professional when a deeper cleaning is required.

-When you're ready to clean upholstered furniture, follow these four basic steps to get the job done right - the first time.
+When you're ready to clean upholstered furniture, follow these four basic steps to ensure that the job is done right the first time.

 1 Start with a Vacuum